Strictly Come Dancing 2026: Everything You Need To Know

 Perhaps the biggest question surrounding the 2026 series is who will take over the Strictly reigns from Tess and Claudia.

-Per the Daily Mail, a shortlist of seven frontrunners has emerged in recent weeks, with Alex Jones (The One Show) tipped as the BBC’s top pick for Tess’s role.
-Other names in the mix include Zoe Ball, Rylan Clark, Alison Hammond, Angela Scanlon, Emma Willis, Fleur East, Sara Cox, and Mel Giedroyc.
+Per the Daily Mail, a shortlist of frontrunners has emerged in recent weeks, with Alex Jones (The One Show) among the BBC’s top picks for Tess’s role.
+Other names in the mix include Zoe Ball, Alison Hammond, Angela Scanlon, Emma Willis, Fleur East, Sara Cox, and Mel Giedroyc.

 Who’s Turned The Job Down?